timvaillancourt/docker-compose-mesos/README.md

 # docker-compose-mesos
-A docker-compose file for a full Mesos, Marathon and Chronos stack
+A docker-compose file for a full Mesos *(master and slave)*, Marathon and Chronos stack

 # Start